 This is probably the most important advice you’ll get for travelling around Portugal: eat everything.
 Available basically everywhere are pastéis de nata, otherwise known as Portuguese custard tarts.
 This mouthwatering treat is rich egg custard nestled into a buttery crispy pastry.
 Trust us when we say you won’t be able to have just one.
 For the best of the best, take a short bus ride from Lisbon and visit Pastéis de Belém, a bakery that’s been perfecting this recipe since 1837.
 If you’re feeling extra indulgent, order a creamy hot chocolate for dunking.
 Recommended but not required.

 And if you’re hankering something savoury instead, Portugal’s got you covered.
 One of the most popular dishes in this country are sardines.
-They’re filled with omega-3 fatty acids, vitamin B2 and B12, AND they come in a variety of flavours (garlic, hot sauce, tomatoes).
+They’re filled with omega-3 fatty acids, vitamin B2 and B12, and they come in a variety of flavours (garlic, hot sauce, tomatoes).
 They basically have it all.
 Portuguese sardines are typically tinned and considered works of art with generations of artists creating illustrations that adorn the exterior.
 While you can find them all over, keep an eye out for specialty stores in Lisbon and Porto and be sure to toss a few into your luggage for home.

-2: Comfortable (walking, dancing, and everything-in-between) shoes
+2: Comfy (walking, dancing, and whatever) shoes

 You’re not hiking any mountains here, but it may feel like it as you climb the hilly cobblestone sidewalks.
 Comfortable shoes are highly recommended for this beautiful (yet uneven) terrain found all over the country.
 One Lisbon neighbourhood in particular that requires a “slight” uphill trek is Bairro Alto.
 Known for its lively nightlife, there are ample options for cocktails, fresh grilled fish and typical Portuguese steaks, and best of all, dancing.
 But you have to get to the top first.
 Once there, head to Park bar for the best lookout.
 It’s unconventionally located on the 6th floor of a parking garage and the rooftop terrace is lush, vibrant, and offers sweet sunset views.